 Armoire Makeover Ideas

-Depending on the original finish, some sanding and smoothing of the wood, along with a new coat of stain, can renew a vintage armoire.
+Depending on the original finish, some sanding and smoothing of the wood, along with a new coat of stain, can renew a vintage piece.
 Adding new knobs, hinges, and drawer pulls will also provide some exciting touches.
-Many people enjoy painting an armoire and adding a design such as floral arrangement, art deco artwork, landscapes, or natural scenery to match their home décor.
+Many people enjoy painting armoires and adding a designs such as floral arrangements, art deco artwork, landscapes, or natural scenery to match their home décor.

 An armoire with the front doors removed can serve as a bookcase or a display case for artwork or figurines and comes in handy when used as a place to hang keys, coats, and store boots by an entryway.